redwoodjs/redwood/CONTRIBUTING.md

 _On Windows_

-Open a command prompt and type the command below, where /path/to/redwood/framework is replaced by the path to your local copy of the Redwood Framework.
+Open a Command Prompt and type the command below, where /path/to/redwood/framework is replaced by the path to your local copy of the Redwood Framework.

 ```terminal
 setx RW_PATH "C:\Users\mojombo\path\to\redwood\framework"